Battle of Lenadoon: 11 July

 The IRA attempted to blow up a British Army observation post in Lenadoon Avenue, using a mechanical digger loaded with a massive bomb in its bucket.
 A Volunteer drove the machine into the billet and his comrades surrounded the billet and fired hundreds of shots to cover him but the bomb failed to explode properly.

 Between 2:30 pm – 3:00 pm a 16-year-old Volunteer from the OIRA's Youth Wing Gerard Gibson was shot dead by the British Army in Carrigart Avenue, Suffolk, Belfast near Lenadoon.
-A Catholic civilian Charles Watson (21), was found shot dead off Carlisle Circus, it is believed the UDA was behind the killing.
+Charles Watson, a 21-year-old Catholic civilian, was found shot dead off Carlisle Circus; it is believed the UDA was behind the killing.

 14 July

-Six hundred additional British troops were sent into Lenadoon Avenue to confront the IRA as the IRA had taken over most of the estate at this stage in the battle, this resulted in an exchange of fire which resulted in the deaths of a further six people.
-A PIRA sniper shot dead a British soldier in command of an armoured car unit, Robert Williams-Wynn (24) in Lenadoon Avenue, the armoured unit was trying to isolate IRA volunteers in the area, a 64-year-old Protestant civilian was shot dead during a PIRA sniper attack on a British Army base in Highfield, Belfast, and Louis Scullion (27) a PIRA gunman was shot dead by the British Army at the Unity Flats in Belfast.
-William Whitelaw speaking in the House of Commons said that the IRA had used a rocket launcher in one of the exchanges of fire and that they had six of them in their inventory to date.
+Six hundred additional British troops were sent into Lenadoon Avenue to confront the IRA as the IRA had taken over most of the estate at this stage in the battle; this resulted in an exchange of fire which led to the deaths of a further six people.
+A PIRA sniper shot dead a British soldier, Robert Williams-Wynn (24), in command of an armoured car unit in Lenadoon Avenue as the unit was trying to isolate IRA volunteers in the area.
+A 64-year-old Protestant civilian was shot dead during a PIRA sniper attack on a British Army base in Highfield, Belfast, while Louis Scullion (27), a PIRA gunman, was shot dead by the British Army at the Unity Flats in Belfast.
+William Whitelaw speaking in the House of Commons said that the IRA had used an RPG-7 rocket launcher in one of the exchanges of fire and that they had six of them in their inventory at that time.